Skip to content

 layout card(padding: lg, gap: md, radius: md, border: true) {

-component Image placeholder: "landscape"
+component Image type: landscape

 component Heading text: "Product Title"